Written by Richard Perry

 • No eBooks / educational material – no written content or pages for traders to learn from

-• No Video content – helping to explain the concepts of trading and financial markets
+• No Video content – video content can help explain the concepts of trading and financial markets

 • No Client webinars – which can be a good way to interact with the broker